trendsuggest-com/nva-core/README.md

 ### 🧩 Endpoint-Driven Governance

 NVA-CORE operates through the principle of **Endpoint Control** — where every path defines its own security posture.
+Can add any number of endpoints.

 |Endpoint Type|Security Layer|Behavior|
 |---|---|---|